- Skip the (really) lengthy ticket line and gain priority access to Florence's world-renowned Uffizi Gallery

 - See Raphael’s stunningly realistic Portrait of Pope Leo X, in which the well-fed Medici man sits with two cousins - one of whom was to become Pope Clement VII

 A trip to Florence's renowned Uffizi Gallery is a journey through the history of the Italian Renaissance.
 With art by Raphael, Michelangelo, Caravaggio, Dürer, Rembrandt, and Titian - you're going to find artistic genius around every corner.
-Show your digital voucher at Entrance Gate 3, and then enter the Uffizi through the priority entrance for People with Reservations.
+Show your digital ticket at Entrance Gate 3, and then enter the Uffizi through the priority entrance for People with Reservations.

 With the emergence of a rich and powerful merchant class in 14th century Florence, art became a sign of influence and prestige.
 A rebirth (a Renaissance, if you will) of interest in ancient philosophy and artistic techniques led artists of the time to push the boundaries of what had been done before.
 With your Priority Entrance you will take a chronological trip through the Renaissance, beginning with the artists like Cimabue and Giotto (who led the charge), through Renaissance exemplars like da Vinci and Raphael, and moving towards Late Renaissance and Baroque with masterpieces by Michelangelo, Caravaggio and more.